saisai/golang-book/quickstart.rst

 collection of instructions or more specifically statements.
 A function definition starts with `func` keyword followed by function name then arguments (parameters) for the function within parenthesis and finally statements within curly brackets.
-The starting curly bracket should be in the same line where function definition started and statements should start in the next line.There should be only one `main` function for an executable program.
+The `main` function is a special function which doesn't accept any arguments.
+The starting curly bracket should be in the same line where function definition started and statements should start in the next line.
+There should be only one `main` function for an executable program.

 Inside the main function, we are calling the `Println` function available inside the `fmt` package.